Series: Probability Working Seminar

 Series: Geometry Topology Seminar

 Comparison geometry studies Riemannian manifolds with a given curvature bound.
 This minicourse is an introduction to volume comparison (as developed by Bishop and Gromov), which is fundamental in understanding manifolds with a lower bound on Ricci curvature.
 Prerequisites are very modest: we only need basics of Riemannian geometry, and fluency with fundamental groups and metric spaces.
-In the first (2 hour) lecture I shall explain what volume comparison is and derive several applications.
+In the third (2 hour) lecture I shall prove volume and Laplacian comparison theorems.